| JURY |

-He participated in several workshops and seminars led by Mariano Etkin, Gerardo Gandini, Francisco Kröpfl and Julio Viera.
-In Germany she trained as a fellow under Nicolaus A. Huber and Mathias Spahlinger.
+She participated in several workshops and seminars led by Mariano Etkin, Gerardo Gandini, Francisco Kröpfl and Julio Viera.
+In Germany she trained as an intern under Nicolaus A. Huber and Mathias Spahlinger.

 Composer and singer originally from Mexico City.

 Degree in Composition (Faculty of Music of the UNAM).
 Master's in the “Composer-Performer” program at the California Institute of the Arts.
-He completed his second master's degree at the Hochschule für Musik und Theater, München Germany.
-He is currently doing his PhD with at the University of Birmingham in the UK with Daria Kwiatkowska and Scott Wilson.
+She completed her second master's degree at the Hochschule für Musik und Theater, München Germany.
+She is currently doing her PhD at the University of Birmingham in the UK with Daria Kwiatkowska and Scott Wilson.

-He was awarded the Landeshaupstadt München Music Prize.
+She was awarded the Landeshauptstadt München Music Prize.